wendigo/wendigo/trino-extensions.md

 > [!NOTE]
 > Some of the query results fields were omitted for brevity.

-The most important fields related to result set retrieval are:
+The important fields related to result set retrieval are:

 - **`data`** - contains encoded JSON data as list of row values.
 Individual values are encoded as a result of the *Type.getObjectValue* call (important: these are low-level, raw representations that are interpreted on the client side (see: AbstractTrinoResultSet).
 - **`columns`** - contains list of columns and types descriptors.
 It's worth to note that `data` field can't have non-null value without `column` information present,